dseixas/MoodleUpdateTool/README.md

 Not all the steps are automatic, for example, selecting, downloading and uncompressing the moodle version you want to upgrade to, is part of your responsibility, as is backing up database and moodledata.

-Nevertheless, the scripts provides the user with options for this last two elements.
+Nevertheless, the scripts provides the user with options for the database backup.

 Last, but not least, the script will not update PHP, plugins or libraries; You need to update them beforehand and make sure that you're able to update to the selected version.